Parsons Public Library Mobile Wi-Fi Hotspot Lending Agreement

 The Parsons Public Library (PPL) has established a Wi-Fi hotspot lending program to provide students Pre-K-12th attending schools in Labette County with temporary and portable high-speed internet access at home.

-By signing this Lending Agreement, the Student, and the Parent/Guardian are agreeing to the terms and conditions outlined in this agreement.
+By signing a Lending Agreement, the Student, and the Parent/Guardian are agreeing to the terms and conditions outlined in this agreement.

 In order to borrow a Mobile Wi-Fi Hotspot, you must meet the following guidelines: